cfsghost/protoman/README.md

 protoman
 ========

-ProtoMan is a useful framework to create your own network protocol for different propose, something's like RPC, tunnel and so on.
+ProtoMan is a useful framework to create your own network protocol for different purposes, something's like RPC, tunnel and so on.

 [![NPM](https://nodei.co/npm/protoman.png)](https://nodei.co/npm/protoman/)